timurgain/mesto-javascript/README.md

 ## Technologies

-- JavaScript and the Document Object Model (DOM);
+- JavaScript and OOP;
 - HTML5 and semantic tags;
 - CSS3 and grid layout, flexbox, adaptive, @media, @font-face;
-- Block Element Modifier methodology.
+- Block Element Modifier methodology,
+- Webpack module bundler.

-## Installation and launch
+## Installation and launch with npm and webpack

 Clone repository and navigate to folder on command line:
 ```